 They use a standard Doepfer A-100 Eurorack connector for power supply: Doepfer Technical Details A-100

-Each module has a DC/DC converter which transforms 12 Volt of the Doepfer connector to 5 Volt required by MIDI and the module’s microprocessor.
-The modules will run with any supply voltage from 7.5 Volt to the Eurorack standard of 12 Volt.
-There is also a simple Power Module that distributes a standard power supply to 4 Eurorack connectors.
+The modules work with any supply voltage from 7.5 V up to the Eurorack standard of 12 V. There is a simple Power Module that distributes a standard power supply to 4 Eurorack connectors.

-MIDI and two foot pedal signals are transferred at the module’s rear side over this connector:
+MIDI Input & Output as well as two (foot) pedal signals are connected at the module’s rear side over this connector: